aoede3/taujs-server/README.md

 ### Service Registry

-In supporting internal calls via τjs a registry of available services and methods provides the linkage to your own architectural setup and developmental patterns
+In supporting internal calls via τjs a registry of available services and methods can provide linkage to your own architectural setup and developmental patterns

 https://github.com/aoede3/taujs/blob/main/src/server/services/ServiceRegistry.ts